 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District reports deferred outflows for the charge on refunding.
 This amount represents the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred outflows of resources related to the net pension liability and the net other postemployment benefit liability.
-A portion of these costs represent contributions to the plan subsequent to the plan measurement date.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The District also reports deferred outflows of resources related to the net pension liability and the net other postemployment benefit liability and costs.